inkurey-22/inkurey-22/README.md

 # Hello, I'm Théophile "Inkurey22" R. 👋

+- First year EPITECH Student
-I'm a first-year student at EPITECH, currently learning programming with languages like C and technologies like Docker
+- Learn computer science and programming with languages like C and technologies like Docker
+- Want to work in DevOps or Game Programming
+- Organize esport events in my free time
+- Dream of living in 🇨🇦

 ## 🎓 Education